Start here

 What are water spots?

-Water spots are mineral deposits left after water evaporates (from washing in sun, sprinklers, rain on hot panels, etc.).
-They can sit on the surface or etch into the clear coat/glass.
+Water spots are mineral deposits left after water evaporates, often from washing in sunlight, sprinkler water, or rain drying on hot panels.
+They can remain on the surface or etch into the clear coat or glass.

 Type 1 — Surface mineral spots

-- Removed chemically by Wavex Water Spot Remover Gel
+- Can be removed chemically using Wavex Water Spot Remover Gel

 Type 2 — Etched water spots

-- Minerals + heat/UV etch into clear coat or glass
+- Minerals and heat etch into clear coat or glass

-- Need abrasion (polishing/compounding).
+- Need abrasion.
 On glass, use Wavex Glass Polish Cum Hard Water Spot Remover

 Why Wavex Water Spot Remover Gel is different

-- Non-abrasive & paint-safe — no micro-marring or clear coat thinning
+- Non-abrasive and paint-safe — no micro-marring or unnecessary clear coat removal

-- Targeted chemistry — dissolves Type 1 mineral deposits on paint/glass/chrome
+- Targeted chemistry — designed to dissolve Type 1 mineral deposits on paint, glass, and chrome

-- DIY-friendly — quick maintenance to stop fresh spots becoming Type 2
+- DIY-friendly — helps stop fresh spots from becoming permanent etched marks

 - Apply a thin line of gel to a microfiber applicator.